Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 }
 ```

 Both `inputs` and `outputs` must contain an object where each key is the name of the binding and each value what should be used for it.
-The functions you deposit in `outputs` as values will be called when the corresponding @Output() triggers and are automatically given the event object as well as the current context object as parameters.
+The functions you put in `outputs` will be called when the corresponding @Output() triggers and are automatically given the event object as well as the current context object as parameters.
 To disallow or ignore inputs/outputs, simply don't include them here.

 How you determine the values for the component bindings is - again - completely up to you.
 You could for example have a look at the `HookValue` and read them from the hook itself (like property bindings in selector hooks, e.g. `[input]="'Hello!'`").
-You could of course also just pass static values into the component here - regardless of the hook's appearance.
+You could of course also just pass static values into the component.

+{% include docs/widgets/notice.html content="
+  <h4>Warning</h4>
-**Warning:** Don't use JavaScript's `eval()` function to evaluate bindings from text into live code, if you can help it.
+  <p>Don't use JavaScript's <code>eval()</code> function to parse values from text into code, if you can help it.
 It can create massive security loopholes.
-If all you need is a way to safely parse strings into standard JavaScript data types like strings, numbers, arrays, object literals etc., you can simply use the `evaluate()` method from the `DataTypeParser` service that you can also import from this library (which, again, the `SelectorHookParser` uses internally as well).
+If all you need is a way to safely parse strings into standard JavaScript data types like strings, numbers, arrays, object literals etc., you can simply use the <code>evaluate()</code> method from the <code>DataTypeParser</code> service that you can also import from this library.</p>
+" %}

-### 7.2 Example: Emoji parser (standalone)
+## Example 1: Emoji parser (standalone)

 Let's say we want to automatically replace all emoticons (smileys etc.) in the content string with an `EmojiComponent` that renders proper emojis for them.
 In this simple example, the `EmojiComponent` supports three emojis and has a `type`-string-input that that determines which one to load (can be either `laugh`, `wow` or `love`).

 What we need then, is to write a custom `HookParser` that finds the corresponding emoticons `:-D`, `:-O` and `:-*` in the content string, replaces them with `EmojiComponent`s and sets the correct `type` input depending on the emoticon replaced.
 This isn't very hard at all.
 Let's start with the parser: